Aapko Pehle Bhi Kahin Dekha Hai: Soundtrack

-The album features 12 original songs composed by duo Nikhil-Vinay.
-All lyrics written by Sameer.
-The album received positive review especially for "Barsaat", "Aapki Yaad Aaye To", "Aapko Pehli Bhi Kahin Dekha Hai" and "Kabhie Khan Khan".
-Harshdeep Kaur made her debut in Bollywood film industry as Hindi playback singer in "Sajna Main Haari".
+The album features 12 original songs composed by the duo Nikhil-Vinay, with lyrics written by Sameer.
+Harshdeep Kaur made her debut in the Bollywood film industry as a Hindi playback singer in "Sajna Main Haari."

 Reception

-Taran Adarsh of IndiaFM gave the film 2 stars out of 5, writing ″On the whole, AAPKO PEHLE BHI KAHIN DEKHA HAI has a universally acceptable theme (a father's love for his daughter) that has been handled with sincerity.
+Taran Adarsh of IndiaFM gave the film 2 stars out of 5, writing, "On the whole, AAPKO PEHLE BHI KAHIN DEKHA HAI has a universally acceptable theme (a father's love for his daughter) that has been handled with sincerity.
 Despite a not-too-convincing screenplay, the film has its share of plusses in the form of competent performances, able direction, rich emotions, rib-tickling comedy and soulful music, besides the breath-taking locales of Canada.
 At the box-office, the film may find flavour with families.
-The fantastic promotion by its producers (Super Cassettes Industries Ltd.) will only add to its prospects.″ Ronjita Kulkarni of Rediff.com wrote ″All the characters, except Om Puri, are half-baked.
+The fantastic promotion by its producers (Super Cassettes Industries Ltd.) will only add to its prospects."
+Ronjita Kulkarni of Rediff.com wrote, "All the characters, except Om Puri, are half-baked.
 The film has been shot entirely in Canada, and it must be said that the foreign actors are absolutely atrocious.
 Nikhil-Vinay's music is poor, except for Jagjit Singh and Asha Bhosle's exceptional ghazal Aisi aakhen nahin dekhi.
-The Hindi film industry has to wait yet another Friday for that elusive hit this year.
+The Hindi film industry has to wait yet another Friday for that elusive hit this year."